oregev11/crystoper/README.md

 # Crystoper - Crystallization Conditions Predictor
+**:construction_worker: DO NOTE: This repo is still under development and the training of the model `ESMCcomplex` (deposited in `https://huggingface.co/oregev11/ESMCcomplex`) is still in progress! :construction_worker:**

 The crystoper repository is designed to predict crystallization conditions for proteins based on their sequence.
 It also showcases a scalable approach for training and developing ML models.

 Current version (0.1) implements: